d4nieldev/DND/README.md

 ![image](https://user-images.githubusercontent.com/102467192/209528815-5815c438-5014-4090-9dba-b67b22a66fe3.png)

 # Configuration
 The program takes a path of directory as command-line argument.
 The directory contains files represent the game boards.
-Each file is named "level<i>.txt" where <i> is the number of the level (For example: "level1.txt", "level2.txt" etc. Also, see the example levels attached).
+Each file is named 'level\<i\>.txt' where \<i\> is the number of the level (For example: 'level1.txt', 'level2.txt' etc...
+Also, see the example levels attached).

 We will use the following tiles: